jnsmalm/gameplay/docs/getting-started/getting-started.md

 }
 ```

-Run the script with the bundled Node.js runtime (located in the *bin* folder).
+Run the code with the gameplay script (which used the bundled Node.js runtime.
 If everything has gone well you should see a spinning 3D cube.

 ```
-% bin/node cube3d.js
+% ./gameplay cube3d.js
 ```

 ## TypeScript